 A dentist points out three reasons why a Novocain injection can cause soreness for weeks after a dental procedure.

-“Novocain (or local anesthetic) is used to anesthetize an area in your mouth prior to a dental procedure,” says Marco L. Tironi, DDS, with Rochester Advanced Dentistry in Rochester, MI.
+“Novocain (or local anesthetic) is used to anesthetize an area in your mouth prior to a dental procedure,” says Marco L. Tironi, DDS, who practices dentistry in Rochester, MI.

 “Although it does a great job of preventing dental pain during a procedure, there are times that the injection site may remain sore for some time after the procedure has been completed.”